SeniorDesign2023/PasswordManager/README.md

 # Usage

 To use this app, a user must sign up with an email address and password.
 Once that has been accomplished, users are able to add passwords and their corresponding accound names to the manager.
-From there users are able to copy their saved passwords to their clipboard for useage outside of the app.
+From there users are able to copy their saved passwords to their clipboard for utilization outside of the app.